 An important added advantage of neoadjuvant studies is that they enable the precise effects of immunotherapy on excised cancerous tissue to be determined for individual patients.
 In that sense too, neoadjuvant therapy is making for a revolution in cancer research, with lab work and clinical practice becoming more integrated.

 Pioneering neoadjuvant drug studies like NICHE also have a major impact on the work of oncology surgeons.
 The studies depend on their trust: are surgeons willing to accept the waiting and the uncertainty?
 Myriam Chalabi notes: 'Our surgeons were very enthusiastic right from the start, otherwise we could never have carried out the trial.'
 The first aim of the NICHE study was therefore to show that operations could take place safely and according to schedule and that there would be no more post-operative complications than expected - which did indeed turn out to be the case.

 The NICHE study will therefore continue and the number of patients will be stepped up.
 They will be monitored for at least three years to see whether they remain disease-free.
 'Only then can the new therapy be considered as a standard treatment', says Chalabi.
-At the same time a lot of new research will be going on in the lab using tumour material from these patients.
-The researchers will be using brand new techniques: advanced medical imaging, for instance, and what are known as 'liquid biopsies' to look for traces of tumour DNA in the blood.
+At the same time, a lot of new research will be going on in the lab using tumor material from these patients.
+The researchers will be using brand-new techniques: advanced medical imaging, for instance, and what are known as 'liquid biopsies' to look for traces of tumor DNA in the blood.